Albany, Georgia: Economy

 Today, although the city is surrounded by pecan groves, pine trees, farms and plantations, almost none of the population is employed in agriculture.
 It has become heavily industrialized, and most business is conducted on a multinational scale.
 The city developed on both sides of the Flint River.

 Health care, education and the Marine Corps Logistics Base Albany are the largest employers.
 Manufacturing, transportation, and retail trade are also important foundations of Albany's economy, and the city acts as a hub for commerce in southwest Georgia.

 On December 17, 2008, Cooper Tire and Rubber, one of Albany's largest employers, announced plans to close the local manufacturing facility.
 Approximately 1,400 employees at the plant were projected to lose their jobs.

-Business environment

 As a result of the Great Recession, unemployment remained higher in Albany than the country average.
-But in 2012 Albany continued to add more new jobs while other portions of the state were trying to stem the tide of joblessness.
+In 2012 Albany continued to add more new jobs while other portions of the state were trying to stem the tide of unemployment.

 Albany has a skilled workforce, makes continual upgrades to its infrastructure, and has improvements in public safety, such as its ISO fire rating of 2.
 It has numerous economic development initiatives, such as an Opportunity Zone, which offers a $3,500 tax credit per job created.